inimist/cakephp3-captcha/README.md

 	OR

-	Load Captcha component on the fly, in the particular controller action.
-For example in the add() action:
+	Load Captcha component on the fly, in the particular controller **action** function.
+For example in the signup() action:

 	```$$this->loadComponent('Captcha.Captcha'); //or load on the fly!```$